 Barnacle Drift is a Victorian fisherman's cottage that provides self-catering holiday accommodation for up to 6 people.
 The cottage is just off Harbour Street and only 2 minutes walk to the many boutique shops, award winning restaurants, beach and harbour that this charming seaside town has to offer.

 Barnacle Drift has free high speed wifi, an ipod dock and plenty of cookery books to inspire you to be creative in the kitchen.
 Or why not relax in front of the wood burning stove and watch a dvd from the well stocked dvd collection?
 There are also some retro family boardgames for children, big and small.
+And dogs are more than welcome!

 The cottage has been stylishly decorated with a mix of local art and designer furniture, as well as retaining many period features.
 The bedrooms are spacious with plenty of storage and quality Egyptian cotton bed linen.